nhtri2003gmail/writeup-dctf21.cyberedu.ro-blindsight/README.md

 ![xor_rax.png](images/xor_rax.png)

 And we will need all libc function which end with `620`.
 Why just `620` but not `1620` as above leaked libc address?
-As I said that just 3 least `620` is remain, the `1` in `1620` will change after each run so we just find from provided libc which function end with `620`:
+As I said that just 3 least `620` is remain, the `1` in `1620` will change after each run so we just find from provided libc which function ends with `620`:

 ```
 $ objdump -T libc-2.23.so | grep "620 "